flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-02-qq-monday/index.md

     _key: card-1-6250fc15-f0fb-4b6b-96f6-a1cedb7afb6d
   - order: 1
     body: >-
-      > ‘…today the people will decide between more of the same or a real change.’
+      > "…today the people will decide between more of the same or a real change."